mblode/vscode-twig-language-2/README.md

 ## What has changed since version 1?

-I have created a new extension to fix the issues that I (and all of you) were having with file associations, issues with commenting and also the most important issue with the icon in the sidebar.
+I have created a new extension to fix the issues that I (and all of you) were having with file association, commenting and VS Code UI issues.

-Simply add these lines to your VS Code settings to get emmet and HTML Intellisense working and also to associate HTML files as twig syntax.
+Simply add these lines to your VS Code settings to get emmet working and also to associate HTML files as twig syntax.

 ```
 "files.associations": {